SnarpleDev/Snazzle/README.md

 A better frontend for Scratch, built by the community, for the community

-Snazzle is my attempt at a better Scratch website.
+Snazzle is the first attempt at a better Scratch website.
 It aims to be feature-rich and easy and quick to use, incorporating many things that the Scratch community has been wanting for years.

 Basically, this is a Scratch website just for ~~MagicCrayon9342~~ power users.